fbecart/zinoma/README.md

 When watch mode is enabled, Žinoma also runs the services of the built targets.
 A service will be restarted every time its target's build completes.

+#### Clean flag (`--clean`)

+This flag helps you clean up your build environment.
+It will delete files specified in your `targets.<target_name>.output_paths` and will reinitialize the targets incremental states.

+If provided alone, the `--clean` flag will clean up all targets of your build flow.

+When provided along with targets, the `--clean` flag will only run the cleanup on the specified targets and their dependencies.
+`zinoma` will then proceed to the execution of these targets.

 ## Example of configuration